 I had come to the point where every day I wasn’t being seen was unbearable.
 I was so tired of living a lie.
 My voice trembled.
 The tears I fought back came pouring out of me.
 But, there I was, telling.
 And I didn’t die.
 When the words finally stopped, I heard my friend crying.
 Apologizing to me for being so hard on me, and for not being that safe space I could run to when I was imploding.
 I told and he didn’t run for cover, the world didn’t stop.
 I did not die.

 We spend so much of our lives creating narratives, weaving tales of all the things we’ve done.
 Reasons we’re not worthy of love or kindness or forgiveness.
 The reality is that despite what we feel we deserve, God gives us his grace anyway.
 He loves us unconditionally.
-He forgives every bad thing we’ve ever done and faith in those promises requires that we live our lives authentically according to his word, despite feared repercussions.
+He forgives every bad thing we’ve ever done and faith in those promises requires that we live our lives authentically, despite feared repercussions.

 Faith is tested when pressure is applied.
 Doing hard things in spite of our fears tells God that we trust him and believe that even when we can’t see how he will do the miraculous things, we believe that he will.
 We take steps.
 We do our part and we stand back and let his light shine through us.